-STANDARDS HOW YOU WILL BE MEASURED FW.5 Bought-in feed must be from an assured source or in specific circumstances with a warranty declaration FW.5.a Compounds and blended feed - UFAS, or equivalent FW.5.b Bagged or sealed compounded or blended feed, minerals, mineral blocks/licks (except for rock salt), supplements and milk replacers are sourced from a UFAS merchant or from a non-UFAS merchant by a UFAS, or equivalent, compounder FW.5.c Straights from a merchant, processed food by-products and co-products from the biofuels industry are UFAS, FEMAS, or equivalent R • Warranty Declaration FW.5.d The following materials are sourced with a completed warranty declaration: farm-to-farm supplies of any feeds unexpectedly in surplus hay and/or silage purchased roots and vegetable/fruit which have not been processed beyond basic grading and washing GUIDANCE See Appendix for equivalent schemes.
+STANDARDS HOW YOU WILL BE MEASURED FW.5 Bought-in feed must be from an assured source or in specific circumstances with a warranty declaration ■ FW.5.a Compounds and blended feed - UFAS, or equivalent R ■ FW.5.b Bagged or sealed compounded or blended feed, minerals, mineral blocks/licks (except for rock salt), supplements and milk replacers are sourced from a UFAS merchant or from a non-UFAS merchant by a UFAS, or equivalent, compounder ■ Warranty Declaration ■ FW.5.c Straights from a merchant, processed food by-products and co-products from the biofuels industry are UFAS, FEMAS, or equivalent FW.5.d The following materials are sourced with a completed warranty declaration: - farm-to-farm supplies of any feeds unexpectedly in surplus - hay and/or silage purchased - roots and vegetable/fruit which have not been processed beyond basic grading and washing GUIDANCE See Appendix for equivalent schemes.
 Red Tractor warranty declaration template provid des details of what information should be included.
-FW.5.1 (Recommendation) When sourcing cereals, fruit or vegetables from another farm it is recommended that the supplying farm is a member of a farm assurance scheme FW.5.1.a Cereals from an assured combinable crops farm accompanied by a grain passport FW.5.1.b Fruit and vegetables from an assured fresh produce farm accompanied by a warranty declaration FW.6 Records of all feedstuffs purchased must be kept FW.6.a Feed records detail: supplier name feed type including ingredient composition date of delivery quantity load or batch number FW.6.b Records are kept for 2 years Feed delivery documents/ invoices/warranty declarations/grain passports/own records
+FW.5.1 (Recommendation) When sourcing cereals, fruit or vegetables from another farm it is recommended that the supplying farm is a member of a farm assurance scheme ■ FW.5.1.b Fruit and vegetables from an assured fresh produce farm warranty declaration accompanied by a FW.6 Records of all feedstuffs purchased must be kept ■ FW.6.a Feed records detail: - supplier name - feed type including ingredient composition - date of delivery - quantity - load or batch number ■ FW.6.b ■ Feed delivery documents/ invoices/warranty declarations/grain passports/own records